Minnesota Car Accident Lawyer

 After suffering a serious loss, most people are lost emotionally and financially.
 People lose their jobs.
 People lose their homes.
 People suffer from long-term mental health problems.
 They develop post-traumatic stress disorder.
 The average person would struggle to pursue a serious insurance claim even without this nightmare.

 All it takes is one phone call to Heartland Injury Law to begin getting the protection you need.
 One call will stop the phone calls from strange out of state phone numbers from people you don’t know.
 One call and we begin investigating and preserving potential evidence.
-Call now for a free consultation at 612-567-4878 or 651-789-0159.
+Call now for a free consultation at 651-789-0159.